Q: Where will I live?

 A. Just as parents help their own children with homework questions, your homestay parents will help you.
-Also, please remember that you are expected to call your teacher if you have questions!
+Also, please remember that you are expected to contact your teachers if you have questions!

 Q: What if I get sick?

-A. All international students have medical insurance either from their home country (if it covers them in the U.S.) or purchased through LTS.
-If your illness requires medical attention, your homestay family will take you to a physican.
+A. All international students are required to have medical insurance either from their home country (if it covers them in the U.S.) or purchased before they arrive.
+If your illness requires medical attention, your homestay family will take you to a physician.
 They will make certain they and you understand the diagnosis and treatment and will obtain any medication needed.

 Q: Will I be able to practice my religion?

 A. There are Christian churches and Jewish synagogues in our community.
-For those who practice other religions, the international program coordinator has a list of religious institutions available to you.
+For those who practice other religions, LTS can provide you with a list of religious institutions available to you.
 You will never be required to attend the religious services that your homestay family attends.

 Q: Will I be able to cook food from my own country?

-A. Families ask to become homestay families because they want to share their home with you and experience your culture.
-Asking the homestay family if it is OK for you to cook breakfast or dinner is a welcome way to share your culture (Just remember to clean up!).
+A. Families are as eager to learn about your culture as you are to share it with them.
+Asking the homestay family if it is OK for you to cook a meal is a welcome way to share your culture (Just remember to clean up!).

 Q: What if I don’t like American food?